 In most cases, the FSSD will use the Connect Ed phone calling system to inform families of school closures.
-Parent should also listen to the local media for updates on possible school closures due to weather.
+Parents/guardian should also listen to the local media for updates on possible school closures due to weather.
 Remember that we are listed as “Franklin Special School District” or “Franklin City Schools” (not Franklin County or Williamson County).

 If inclement weather begins while school is in session, parents should monitor the local radio and TV station or call the school office to see if school is being dismissed early.

 Each parent/guardian should complete and keep updated the form made available by the school regarding transportation plans if students are released early due to weather.

 PARENT INVOLVEMENT POLICY AT FES

 Parents are a vital part of the educational system.
 We encourage all parents to be informed about their child’s progress.
 Franklin Special Schools offer a parent-teacher conference in the fall semester at the end of the first nine-week grading period.
 Ongoing communication is encouraged and valued.
 Franklin Elementary School provides a bi-monthly newsletter, mid-grade period progress reports, nine-week report cards, and TN Ready TCAP testing schedules.
 Additionally, every school employee is accessible by email through the school website: www.fssd.org.
 Parents/guardians and guardians can call or email to communicate with FES staff as needed.